sfnxboy/Machine_Learning_and_Big_Data/README.md

 - __**Tokenization**__

-Tokenization is the concept of splitting a document, or line of text, into smaller subsets of data that can be analyzed.
+**Tokenization** is the concept of splitting a document, or line of text, into smaller subsets of data that can be analyzed.
 It's the building block of most NLP uses.
+You can tokenize by paragraph, sentence, word, letter, etc.

 **Original Sentence:** NLP has many uses!

 **Tokenized by word:** ["NLP","has","many","uses","!"]

+- **Normalization**

+**Normalization** is the process of taking misspelled words and converting them into their correct form, or sometimes a simpler form.
+This is another building block of NLP as it helps convert the text to a readable form, and allows us to create NLP programs on top of it.
+There are numerous ways to approach normalization, we will focus on two.

+  - **Stemming** removes the suffix from a word and reduces it to its original form.
+This serves as a “rough” cut off the end of the word.
+An example of stemming might be to     reduce “horses” to “horse” and “ponies” to “poni.”
+As seen here, the truncated form is not always a real word.

+  - **Lemmatization** removes the suffix from a word and reduces it to its original form.
+Lemmatization tends to be a “smoother” cut off the end of the word.
+It tries to return  to the original root word.
+In contrast to stemming, lemmatization always returns a real word.
+For example, the word “am” might be lemmatized to “be.”
+While stemming is a blunt  instrument that follows abstract rules regardless of real world usage, lemmatization performs a similar process but reduces words to their root.
+Lemmatization accomplishes this  by using a lexicon (a specialized dictionary) of words and their variant forms.